swiftdiaries/cisco-kubeflow-starter-pack/README.md

 at *cisco-kubeflow-support AT cisco.com*.

 ## Getting Involved
-We encourage our customers to provide us with feedback and suggesting features that are high on their priority list.
+We encourage Cisco customers to provide us with feedback and suggest features that are high on their priority list.

 ## Licensing Information